Category: RFS

 Social media:

-• I realised I hadn’t considered typography enough in past posts and later in the week came across content from Street Storage.
+• I realised I hadn’t considered typography enough in past posts and later came across content from Street Storage

 • I was inspired by their typography and how their feed looked:

 • Consequently, I started implementing similar ideas with this week’s ‘Favourites of the Week’.
-Our content is very different, so the style isn’t the same, but it helped me reflect on the feed’s aesthetic for the future.
-It’s something that can help content be distinguished and recognisable.
+Our content is very different, so the style isn’t the same, but it helped me reflect on the feed’s aesthetic for the future, to help content be recognisable

 • I liaised with workshop volunteers, asking for pictures of items they’ve upcycled/repainted/upholstered and about the context of the items, e.g.: